 - c.
 The Chairperson of the Genesee County Finance Committee by virtue of his or her appointment to that office. - d.
-The Chairperson of the Board of County Road Commissioners by virtue of his or her election to that office. - e.
+The Chairperson of the Board of County Road Commissioners by virtue of his or her election to that office, or other Road Commissioner designated by the Chairperson of the Board of County Road Commissioners as his or her designee during the Chairperson's term. - e.
 The Executive Director of the Community Mental Health services by virtue of his or her appointment to that office. - f.
 The Genesee County Controller by virtue of his or her appointment to that position. - g.
 A Retiree Representative elected by the retirees to a two-year term of office.